Ayacucho massacre: Army opens fire on protesters

+Health system overwhelmed

 Casualties were sent for treatment at the Huamanga Network and in the Ayacucho Regional Hospital, with 90% of injuries resulting from gunshot wounds according to the Ayacucho regional health system.
-By 11:30 PM PET, a "red alert" was declared by health authorities in the region, requiring healthcare personnel to remain at treatment centers to care for the wounded.
-The violent response by authorities caused the collapse of hospital systems in the city, with protesters suffering from gunshot wounds being treated in makeshift triage units, with the regional health system stating "In view of the admission of more injured, tents were expanded and enabled the care and observation of patients, in order to guarantee their care".
-According to the Regional Directorate of Health of Ayacucho, 4 individuals were initially reported being killed.
-The Ayacucho Regional Health Directorate would later revise their numbers, saying that 10 were killed and 61 were injured.
+By 11:30 pm, a "red alert" was declared by health authorities in the region, requiring healthcare personnel to remain at treatment centers to care for the wounded.
+The violent response by authorities caused the collapse of hospital systems in the city, with protesters suffering from gunshot wounds being treated in makeshift triage units, with the regional health system stating, "In view of the admission of more injured, tents were expanded and enabled the care and observation of patients, in order to guarantee their care".
+The Regional Directorate of Health of Ayacucho initially reported that 4 individuals had been killed; they would later revise their numbers, saying that 10 were killed and 61 were injured.

 Aftermath

 Citizens of Ayacucho responded to the massacre with a cacerolazo at midnight into the morning of 16 December, banging pots in protest of the army.
 Later on 16 December, the regional health system asked for military flights to transport critically injured patients to Lima.
 In the town square, a banner with a black ribbon was raised stating "15 December.
 Day of the massacre".